KTStephano/peaches-bot.docs/docs.markdown

 Attempts to remove the key-value pair from `container` at location `key`.
 This works on maps only.
 If you need a general purpose structure that allows you to insert and delete freely, arrays are not a good choice since they only support insert/append.
 Similar to `insert` and `append`, you should always capture the return value of `remove` since it may allocate a new map.
 This only happens in cases where you try to modify a bot runtime map which are immutable, meaning it first needs to perform a full copy before you can modify it.

+### reverse container

+Reverses the contents of `container`, which should be of type string or Array.

 **Examples**

 {% highlight golang %}